-According to DESE, migrant education is a Title I.C federal entitlement program designed to provide supplementary education and human resources services to highly mobile children who are aged three (3) through twenty-one (21).
-Eligibility for the program is determined by the lifestyle of the parents/guardian, i.e moving across school district, county, or state boundaries for the purpose of seeking or obtaining temporary or seasonal work in agriculture or commercial fishing activities.
+According to DESE migrant education is a Title I.C federal entitlement program designed to provide supplementary education and human resources services to highly mobile children who are aged three (3) through twenty one (21).
+Eligibility for the program is determined by diffestyle of the parents/guardian, i.e moving across school district, county, or state boundaries for the purpose of seeking or obtaining temporary or seasonal work in agriculture or commercial fishing activities.

-Kairos will also enact school policies and procedures to assure full compliance with Title VII-B of the McKinney-Vento Homeless Assistance Act made applicable under RSMo 167.020.1 and the Missouri State Plan for Homeless Children and Youth.

-A "homeless child" or "homeless youth" is one who:
+Kairos will also enact school policies and procedures to assure full compliance with Title vil the McKinney Vento Homeless Assistance Act made applicable under RSMo 167.020.1 and the Missouri State Plan for Homeless Children and Youth.
+A "homeless de hor "homeless youth" is one who: